 Interview, do not interrogate

 Finding evidence of fraud is bad enough.
 Turning interviews into interrogations will only make matters worse and could hinder your ability to pursue and punish fraud offenders.
-Contact us if you need help conducting fraud interviews, the business advisors at KPM can help.
+If you need help conducting fraud interviews, the business advisors at KPM can help.
 Contact us today to see how we can assist you with your fraud investigation.